-21 Identify the type of feature being described from the drop-down menu on the data entry sheet or by ringing the appropriate word or describing it against Other on printed versions.
+- 21. The name of the group doing the survey will automatically appear under Group name. - 22.
+Identify the type of feature being described from the dropdown menu on the data entry sheet or by ringing the appropriate word or describing it against Other on printed versions.
 Public R.O.W. covers roads, tracks, bridle paths, footpaths etc. Say which it is in the description.
 There is no universally accepted definition of the difference between a pond and lake.
 One commonly used is that a pond is a body of water smaller than 2 hectares.
 However, a pond has also been described as a body of water that is shallow enough for light to penetrate to the bottom.
 When describing a pond or a lake give an indication of its size.
-All the other features listed are self explanatory.

-22. You will be asked to say which boundary type you are surveying, whether it is ancient, modern ecclesiastical or modern civil.
+All the other features listed are self explanatory. - 23.
+You will be asked to say which boundary type you are surveying, whether it is ancient, modern ecclesiastical or modern civil.
+It may be that your boundary has not changed and you will be able to tick all three. - 24.
+Provide a grid reference for the feature.

-23. The database requires you to say whether the feature is linear or a spot.

-24. Provide a grid reference for the feature.
 Use the full twelve-figure numeric reference NOT the alphanumeric version.
 For example write 440920.
 343610, not SK40920.43610.
-If you make a mistake here you will get a red warning when you press the submit button.
+If you make a mistake here you will get a red warning when you have completed your grid reference entry.
 Keep eastings and northings separate for use with the GIS.
 For a single feature like a tree or a pit put a grid reference against Spot.
 The other two boxes will be blocked off so that you cannot use them.
 For linear features give a grid reference for each end of it.
 Do not try to describe the shape with a number of grid references.
 You will define the actual shape by digitising the feature in QGIS later in the project.
-Some features on boundaries may be large, such a tumulus or a Roman settlement.
+Some features on boundaries may be large, such as a tumulus or a Roman settlement.
 Do not try to define these with grid references.
 Give the NGR for the centre point only.
+You can find the grid reference of a locality either by reference to the paper O.S. map or using a hand-held devise such as a phone.
+Suitable apps for doing this will be given in RESOURCES.